2019 National Youth Leadership Training

 Boy Scouts and Varsity Scouts

-- must be 13 years of age and have not reached their 18th birthday
+- must be 13 years of age, and complete eight grade and have not reached their 18th birthday

 - must be at lease a First Class Scout